euclidprobe/euclidprobe.github.io/pages/mydoc/01_kitbuild.md

 - a small piece of blue tape
 - a small piece of electrical tape
 - ordinary Scotch tape is good to about 100C if nothing else is available.

+{% include warning.html content="<b>If a brass brush nozzle wiper is being deployed, special care needs to be taken to insulate the bottom of the PCB and movement macros!
+The metal bristles can create a short between the the SMD pads and terminal pins. </b>" %}

 <div style="width:100%;text-align:center;">
 <table>